mrisher/smtp-sts/reporting.md

 recipient domain does not implement TLSRPT.
 If the resulting TXT record contains multiple strings, then the record MUST be treated as if those strings are concatenated together without adding spaces.

+The record supports the abillity to declare more than one rua, and if there exists more than one, the reporter MAY attempt to deliver to each of the supported rua destinations.
+A receiver MAY opt to only attempt delivery to one of the endpoints, however the report SHOULD NOT be considered successfully delivered until one of the endpoints accepts delivery of the report.
+If the reporter does not support one of the report mechanisms, then it SHOULD NOT attempt delivery to those rua destinations.

 Parsers MUST accept TXT records which are syntactically valid (i.e. valid key-value pairs separated by semi-colons) and implementing a